 This section focuses on the RMT protocol characteristics that impact the choice of the technological building blocks, and the way they can be applied.
-Both ALC and NORM have been designed with receiver group size scalability in mind.
-While ALC targets massively scalable sessions (e.g. with millions of receivers), NORM is less ambitious, essentially because of the use of feedback messages to the source.
-Ideally, the use of security mechanisms should not break these scalability features.
+Both ALC and NORM have been designed with receiver group size scalability.
+While ALC targets massively scalable sessions (e.g., millions of receivers), NORM is less ambitious, essentially because of the use of feedback messages.

-The ALC and NORM protocols differ in the communication paths:
+The ALC and NORM protocols also differ in the communication paths:

-- sender to receivers: ALC and NORM, for bulk data transfer and signaling messages; - · receivers to sender: NORM only, for feedback messages; - receivers to receivers: NORM only for control messages;
+- sender to receivers: ALC and NORM, for bulk data transfer and signaling messages; - receivers to sender: NORM only, for feedback messages; - receivers to receivers: NORM only for control messages;

-But the fact that ALC is capable of working on top of purely unidirectional networks does not mean that no back-channel will be available (see Section 2.3).
+Note that the fact ALC is capable of working on top of purely unidirectional networks does not mean that no back-channel is available (Section 2.3).

 The NORM and ALC protocols support a variety of content delivery models where transport may be carefully coordinated among the sender and receivers or with looser coordination and interaction.
 This leads to a number of different use cases for these protocols.